-Whether E-Sports was even actually a sport was a hot topic for many years, and its hard to pin down exactly when this niche discipline became an accepted sport.
-I think its fair to say that the recognition of the activity by the International Olympic Committee in 2017 might well have been the tipping point, giving E-Sports the boost it needed to be promoted from “nothing more than a competition” to quote ESPN President John Skipper in 2014, to a recognized sporting discipline.
+Whether E-Sports betting in the USA was even actually a sport was a hot topic for many years, and it’s hard to pin down exactly when this niche discipline became an accepted sport.
+I think it’s fair to say that the recognition of the activity by the International Olympic Committee in 2017 might well have been the tipping point, giving E-Sports the boost it needed to be promoted from “nothing more than a competition” to quote ESPN President John Skipper in 2014, to a recognized sporting discipline.

 By the time online sportsbooks became legal in the USA in 2018, all of them were listing some e-sports events on their rosters.
 Much like the rest of the world, the most popular games with Americans seem to be League of Legends, Counter-Strike: Global Offensive, Dota 2, and Overwatch, so these were often the most popular games you would see listed.

 Of course, if you were (or are) living in a state where online sports bets are still illegal, you may well have been participating before this – XLBet are recognized as the first bookmaker to offer odds on an e-sports event way back in 2007, but it was Pinnacle’s decision in 2010 to list StartCraft 2 and Dota 2 which really got the ball rolling with regards to e-sports betting.
 By 2012 they were taking bets on over ten different games, and had been joined by Paddy Power, but many of the biggest names still hadn’t recognized the potential of this new sport.